Reproductive Health Clinic

 Testing and treatment of sexually transmitted infections

-Rates of sexually transmitted diseases such as Chlamydia, Gonorhea and Syphilis remain high within the municipality.
-DHHS offers testing and treatment at our clinic on L. Street.
-Call today to make an appointment.
+Rates of sexually transmitted diseases such as Chlamydia, Gonorrhea and Syphilis remain high within the municipality.
+DHHS offers testing and treatment at our public health clinic on L Street.
+Call 343-4799 to make an appointment.
+Click on any of the below links to learn more:

 An estimated 1.1 million people in the United States are living with HIV, including 166,000 people who do not know they are infected.
 In 2015, nearly 40,000 people were diagnosed with HIV.
 Thirty percent of new HIV infections are transmitted by people who are living with undiagnosed HIV.
 For those who are living with undiagnosed HIV, testing is the first step in maintaining a healthy life and reducing the spread of HIV.
 HIV testing is available in both our L street clinic and many of our outreaches as well.